Category: Advice & Tips

 Need a Break?

 Today, a friend mentioned that he’s taking a break from drumming.
-Instead of probing for reasons or trying to convince […] Read More »
+Instead of probing for reasons or trying to convince him to play again, I took a moment to reflect on my own journey with drumming.
+I don’t often stop or miss playing sessions, maybe only during very rare bouts of illness or when I… Read More »

 -